mbway/pyo3/guide/src/features.md

 This feature was introduced to ease migration.
 It was found that delayed reference counts cannot be made sound and hence `Clon`ing an instance of `Py<T>` must panic without the GIL being held.
 To avoid migrations introducing new panics without warning, the `Clone` implementation itself is now gated behind this feature.

+### `extend-opaque`

+A mechanism was added in python 3.12 that allows for extension modules to extend types where the internal structure of the type is variable sized or unknown.
+This allows `PyType` to be extended to create [metaclasses](class/metaclass.md).
+This feature requires rustc 1.65+.
+Without this feature, `#[pyclass]` structs extending a variable sized base type will panic during construction.

 ### `pyo3_disable_reference_pool`

 This is a performance-oriented conditional compilation flag, e.g. [set via `$RUSTFLAGS`][set-configuration-options], which disabled the global reference pool and the assocaited overhead for the crossing the Python-Rust boundary.
 However, if enabled, `Drop`ping an instance of `Py<T>` without the GIL being held will abort the process.